pat-togonon/contact-list-app/README.md

 <h2>Others</h2>

+<h4>Errors</h4>
 The app also handles errors (with a modal as well), page not found, network error, and when a contact id is invalid.

+<h4>Form Validation</h4>
+The app uses regex to test the user inputs.

+And if the contact number or email is already in use, the user won't be able to add this in.

+<h4>Single Contact View</h4>
 When user clicks on View button on the landing page, they can check out the contact details as follows:

 <img src="/images/6-view-contact-details.png" />

+When the list is available, the app takes the contact details from it.

+But when the list is unavailable (e.g. due to page refresh), the app fetches the contact details by id from the Java-backend api.

 Thank you!